Blane187/.github/SECURITY.md

 In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this repository.

-Through this repository, you are able to link to other websites that are not under our control.
-We have no control over the nature, content, and availability of those sites.
+Through this repository, you are able to link to other websites that are not under our control. i'm have no control over the nature, content, and availability of those sites.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

 Every effort is made to keep the repository up and running smoothly.
-However, we take no responsibility for, and will not be liable for, the repository being temporarily unavailable due to technical issues beyond our control.
+However, i'm take no responsibility for, and will not be liable for, the repository being temporarily unavailable due to technical issues beyond my control.